Quickstart

 In this quickstart we will install the caddy service on a host named ivy.

-For secrets management we will use the default age based encrypted vaults.
-If you do not wish to setup age encryption, you can skip the steps marked OPTIONAL-AGE and use secrets = "file" in your MANIFEST.toml.
+For attributes management we will use the default age based encrypted vaults.
+If you do not wish to setup age encryption, you can skip the steps marked OPTIONAL-AGE and use MATERIA_ATTRIBUTES='file'.

 Installation